 We perform high-definition scans of the brain, abdomen, spine, and the pelvis.
 Our GE Signa HDX 1.5T MRI is one of the most advanced in Central Florida, and boasts a wide array of imaging capabilities.
 This is a ‘short-bore’ magnet, helping to eliminate the sensation of closeness found in other systems.

 Assessing Lifetime Risk – We use the Tyrer Cuzick (TC) Model

 There are many factors involved in calculating your lifetime breast cancer risk, including your age, family history, age of onset of menses, age at menopause, history of previous biopsies, and density of the breasts on mammogram.

-We will calculate your Gail Model Score and inform you of the result.
-If your radiologist feels that you might be at high risk for developing breast cancer based on the Gail Score and other factors, they may recommend a breast MRI evaluation.
+We will calculate your TC Model Score and inform you of the result.
+If your radiologist feels that you might be at high risk for developing breast cancer based on the TC Score and other factors, they may recommend a breast MRI evaluation.
 This information will also be included in the report of your mammogram and sonogram findings sent to your referring doctor.

-The Gail Model is only one way to estimate breast cancer risk, and although very useful, does not include all circumstances that indicate increased risk.
-Some of the following indicate increased lifetime risk, regardless of Gail Model score, and are also indications for annual breast MRI evaluation:
+The TC Model is only one way to estimate breast cancer risk, and although very useful, does not include all circumstances that indicate increased risk.
+Some of the following indicate increased lifetime risk, regardless of TC Model score, and are also indications for annual breast MRI evaluation:

 - Personal history of breast or ovarian cancer*

 - Strong Family History

 - Carrier of the BRCA1 or BRCA2 gene mutation